liskcenterutrecht/digital-identity/meetings/20200406_SSI_UserStories_Brainstorm.md

 - confirm with digital signature
 - acquire project members
 - What matters is what you do (within the community)
+- Preferably no multiple ID for one person

 *questions that arise*
-- How to validate a DID (e.g. social reputation?)
+- How to validate a DID (e.g. social reputation?
+Or should this only be an attestation?)
 - Which information is needed to be validated?
-- reward users, knowledge attestations for attending workshops or seminars

-**Questions regarding Identity**
-- How to validate a DID?
-- I miss an overview of all community members (and skillset)

 #### Attestation / attributes (verifiable credential)
 - Use did to get to know a member better (What that person is interested in, confirmed past project)
-- Preferably no multiple ID for one person
 - Digital, signature
 - Validation of the attestation (by the lisk center for example)
-- The process by which certain

-**Questions regarding**
+- reward users, knowledge attestations for attending workshops or seminars
+- I miss an overview of all community members (and skillset)

+*Questions regarding*
 - Rights attached to certain attestation
 - How to allow a third party to provide attestations?